Frequently Asked Questions | NYU Tandon School of Engineering

 Can I take a quantum computing course?

-Tandon offers a Quantum Computing course, on-campus.
-You may work with your advisor to determine eligibility.
-In addition to approval to take an on-campus course, your advisor can also help determine the appropriate pre-requisites for the course.
+Yes, we offer a Quantum Computing course in an on-campus format.
+Your advisor can also help determine the appropriate pre-requisites for the course.

 Since this degree program is so flexible, will I have help choosing which courses to take to build out my curriculum?

-Yes, our dedicated Emerging Technologies academic advisor will be on hand to assist you in deciding which courses are best suited for you, depending on your interest and career goals.
+Yes, your dedicated Emerging Technologies academic advisor will be on hand to assist you in deciding which courses are best suited for you, depending on your interest and career goals.

 I’m interested in taking a course(s) not listed on the Emerging Technologies homepage.
 Will I be allowed to do so?

 Yes!
-While 12 credits must be taken in your main concentration area of choice, the remaining 18 credits can be satisfied by electives from other concentrations or other courses as approved by your academic advisor.
+While 12 credits must be taken in your main concentration area of choice, 12 credits can be satisfied by electives from other concentrations or other courses as approved by your academic advisor.

 How long will it take me to complete the Emerging Technologies Master’s degree?

 To complete the Emerging Technologies program, you will need to finish 30 credits (10 courses).
 If you attend as a full-time student and take 3 courses per semester, you will complete the program within approximately 2 years.
 If you attend as a part-time student and take 1 or 2 courses per semester, you will complete the program within approximately 2-3 years.
 You also have the option to take courses in the summer, although course availability is limited.
 As stipulated in the university catalog, master's students have 5 years to complete their degree requirements.
-Please visit NYU Tandon School of Engineering Bulletin for more details.
+Please visit the Emerging Technologies Bulletin for more details.

 How many credits do I need to take to qualify as a full-time student?